ClaytonTDM/daily-saves-for-pixlr/README.md

 The original extension on the Chrome Web Store [got DMCA'd by Pixlr](https://www.lumendatabase.org/notices/34809232).
 Because of that, I've decided to open source it.

-A CRX file can be found in the [releases tab](https://github.com/ClaytonTDM/daily-saves-for-pixlr/releases). an XPI will be available soon.
+A CRX file can be found in the [releases tab](https://github.com/ClaytonTDM/daily-saves-for-pixlr/releases).
+An XPI will be available soon.

 ## How To Use